House of Spirits (TV series): Po household

 Yan's loving and understanding husband and Bianca's father.
 He works as a construction material factory director in New Territories, Mainland China and hardly gets the chance to see his wife and daughter when they move back to Hong Kong to live at the Po household.
 Not happy with his wife moving with their daughter back to Hong Kong without consulting him he tries to take their daughter back home to New Territories but decides not to when Bianca says she is happy at the Po home.
 Not happy being separated from his wife and daughter for nine months, he also moves into the Po household part-time.
-He is the voice of reason for his wife and always calms her down whenever she has an heated agreement with her siblings.
+He is the voice of reason for his wife and always calms her down whenever she has a heated agreement with her siblings.